FNNDSC/CHRIS_docs/README.md

 This page presents a quick overview to ChRIS, followed by some links to more resources, papers, and talks.

 ## Overview
-ChRIS (ChRIS Research Integration Service) is a novel and opensource software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.
+ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.

 ChRIS comprises a collection of REST-based web services, backend web apps, and various client-facing web front ends.
 The system is designed to make it as *easy* as possible for a developer to get his/her app running *anywhere* (computing environments).
 By conforming to a reasonable command-line standard for ChRIS applications, ChRIS makes it easy to dockerize and then run the research software

 ## Need